otpcr/rssbot/README.rst

  1) if reinstall fails, try pip uninstall to start pristine.
  2) if that fails, install a fresh ``rssbot srv`` and reinstall.
+ 3) rssbots has been replaced with rssbot -s

 **INSTALL**